Asset API

 When the same image is used in different contexts with different aspect ratios, the classic problem we might encounter is being able to crop it while preserving the key parts:

-DatoCMS provides a complete set of automatic controls on the crop, but unfortunately these detection methods are all automatic, therefore the result in some cases may not be exactly what we expect.
+DatoCMS provides a complete set of automatic controls on the crop, but unfortunately these detection methods are all automatic, so the result in some cases may not be exactly what we expect.

 With focal points, you can now ensure that the key part of your images doesn't get cut off or misaligned across multiple image sizes and ratios, by explicitly specifying a focal point for the image.